-My Near-Perfect Spam Filter
+My Almost-Perfect Spam Filter

-Researchers estimate that about 45 percent of all email traffic is spam.
+Researchers estimate that about 46 percent of all email traffic is spam.
 But I rarely see any spam in my inbox.
-That's because Gmail blocks 99.9 percent of all spam, phishing and malware emails.
-Read on to learn how you can get near-perfect spam filtering, even if you don't use Gmail for your inbox...
+That's because my spam filter blocks 99.9 percent of all spam, phishing and malware emails.
+Read on to learn how you can get near-perfect spam filtering, and declutter your inbox... |

 Try Blocking Spam With Gmail (it works for any inbox)

 Every time a user clicks the “Report Spam” or “Not Spam” button on a message, Gmail learns something that helps it filter spam better.
-But Google is also using technology to help Gmail learn on its own, without the user’s clicks.
+But Google is also using AI technology to help Gmail learn on its own, without the user’s clicks.

 The Gmail spam filter uses an artificial neural network (ANN) that can detect and block the “especially sneaky” spam that sometimes slips past users’ radar.
 What’s an “artificial neural network,” you ask?
 The oversimplified answer is, a lot of computers connected to each other in an attempt to simulate the interconnections of human brain cells.
 It’s expensive to build an artificial neural network; most are tiny, with 1 to 10 million connections.